Vicodin and Percocet could be on the way out

-The Food and Drug Administration (FDA) met a few years ago in Adelphi, Maryland to discuss the concern of two powerful medications used for pain control.
-The two painkillers are Percocet and Vicodin.
+The Food and Drug Administration (FDA) met a few years ago in Maryland to discuss the concern of two powerful medications used for pain control.
+The two painkillers are Vicodin and Percocet.

 A panel was put together to vote on these medications and possibly determine if they should be pulled from the market.

 The real concern is the drug Acetaminophen [Tylenol] which is found in high doses in both Vicodin and Percocet.
 Both medications fall under the category of Opioids.

 Tylenol is a widely used medication and under normal doses it rarely may cause serious concern.
 But when this medication is taken in high doses – severe liver damage and acute liver failure could be the result.